 Surgery is considered for patients who have severe, progressive and intolerable back and/or leg pain that does not improve with conservative treatments such as physical therapy, medication, and activity modulation.
 For patients with numbness and/or weakness surgery may also be considered.
 The objective of the surgery is to relieve the pressure that is on any of the nerve roots and to strengthen the attachment between the vertebrate.
 In adult patients with degenerative spondylolisthesis this usually consists of a laminectomy and spinal fusion.
 In younger patients with isthmic spondylolisthesis laminectomy and spinal fusion may also be performed but in some patients a limited repair of the stress fracture may be considered.

 At The Spine Hospital at The Neurological Institute of New York our spinal neurosurgeons are experts in the evaluation and management of patients with every type of spondylolisthesis.

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating spondylolisthesis.
 They can also offer you a second opinion.